Two Unusual Types of Coughing Illnesses to Look Into

 If your child’s cough seems out of the ordinary, it might be something more serious.
 Read on to learn about two unusual types of coughing illnesses.

-1. Croup – is a virus that causes hoarse voice, a cough like a seal barking, fevers, and raspy breathing sounds.
-Click on croup if this describes your child.
+A virus that causes hoarse voice, a cough like a seal barking, fevers, and raspy breathing sounds.
+Click on Croup if this describes your child.

 Dr. Sears suggests: If your child has a past history of “colds always going to his ears or chest” you may want to consult your doctor and begin medication earlier in the course of the cold.